sybert1ger/frc-programming/courses/CSE1120/1-Decisions/1-StatementsasDecisions.md

     else:
         make(simpleSupper())

 This, in itself is not a decision.
-What it is, though, it a **strategy for deciding**.
-This means that you can make decisions using this strategy.
-You'll need to start changing how you think of programs.
-Almost no real-life program is designed as a *decision making mechanism*.
+What it is, though, it a **strategy for deciding**; meaning that you can make decisions using this strategy.
+Almost no real-life program is designed as a decision making mechanism.
 What they do is much more elegant.
-Programs define ways to make decisions, and **let the user give the necessary input to make the decision**.
+Programs define ways to make decisions, and let the user give the necessary input to make the decision.

 In our example, the user input is `myPreference()`.
 The result of the decision is dependant on that input.

 You'll notice that we don't apply any *direct* tests to `myPreference()`.
-This is important, because input is not only defined by being tested.
-Input is just *something* that can change the outcome, depending on what it is.
+This is important, because input is does not necessarily get tested.
+Input is just *something* that can change the outcome of the program, depending on what it is.
 In this case, `myPrefence()` changes `timeToMakeSupper(myPreference())` and thus affects the condition `timeUntilSupper() >= timeToMakeSupper(myPreference())`.
 The condition's result is indirectly related to the input.
 Input can directly or indirectly relate to output.